Indian students abroad: United Kingdom

-Students from India in the United States of America
+United States of America

-211,930 Indian students were recorded in the United States as of 2022.
+331,602 Indian students were recorded in the United States as of 2025.

-Economic Significance

-Indian students pumped USD 7.6 billion into the US economy during the 2019-20 period.
+Indian students pumped US$7.6 billion into the US economy during the 2019-20 period.

 Historical trends

 In 2010, the number of Indian students studying in the US crossed 100,000.
 According to the 2017 report, the number of Indian students in the USA numbered 186,000.
 In 2019, Indian students opting for the US declined by 4%.
 At least 207,000 international Indian students were recorded to be present in the United States in 2020.
 As of 2022, India has surpassed China to become the top country with most international students in the United States.

+Impact of educational programs

+Students seeking international education are profoundly impacted by the programs they select and the less academically and pedagogically proficient departments that deliver them.
+These factors shape not only their academic trajectories but also their professional and financial prospects.
+Many international students from India perceive a U.S. degree as a gateway to work visas and enhanced job opportunities, often using it to navigate the absence of clear, legally accessible pathways to achieve their U.S. aspirations.
+However, the financial burden of pursuing these degrees, coupled with uncertainties in securing employment in labor markets characterized by less proficient knowledge, skills, and refined abilities, poses significant challenges.
+High tuition costs, combined with a low return on investment, can leave students in considerable debt, particularly when academic programs lack strong faculty expertise or resources.
+Furthermore, cultural differences and limited assimilation into U.S. norms—beginning with culturally aligned classroom behaviors and expectations—highlight potential challenges and frictions that international students might introduce to organizations operating under U.S.-centric standards.
+These factors underscore the difficulties international students face in achieving their goals, emphasizing the need for both government and educational institutions to proactively address these issues.

 Impact of the Covid-19 pandemic

-Enrolment in the 2020 Fall Semester dropped by 43% following the Covid-19 pandemic.
+Enrolment in the 2020 Fall Semester dropped by 43% following the COVID-19 pandemic.
 In July 2020, the American administration announced that international university students may have to leave the United States if their studies moved completely online, putting the future of tens of thousands of students in jeopardy.
 First-time student visa applicants expressed their concerns about shut embassies and limited staff availability, with many postponing their study plans.
 In May 2021, certain categories of Indian students were exempted from US travel restrictions.